vespa-engine/sample-apps/operations/multinode/README.md

   localhost:19071/application/v2/tenant/default/prepareandactivate
 </pre>

-Using Docker for Mac, observe each Docker container use 2.9G memory, just as part of bootstrap - This increases little with use, hence the 16G Docker requirement in this guide.
+Using Docker for Mac, observe each Docker container uses 2.9G memory, just as part of bootstrap - This increases little with use, hence the 16G Docker requirement in this guide.
 Wait for services to start:
 <pre>